-Although I only have one chicken salad recipe in my index, I have several other chicken recipes I like.
+Although I only have one chicken salad recipe listed in my index on this website, I have several other chicken recipes I like.
 One is an everyday mix-in-two-minutes-and-spread-on-white-bread recipe.
 Another is a curried chicken affair.
 (I make it when I don’t want my husband to eat it.)
 The third is this Easy Poppy Seed Chicken Salad with Greek yogurt—my all-time favorite.

 I found the original recipe buried in a notebook of company recipes for a pizza chain.
 I used to work for Pizza Inn in research and development.